m-sanjai-183/LeetCode-Journey/Day 3 - 2. Add Two Numbers/Notes.md

 Repeat
   ↓
 Return dummy.next

-9. Important Java Syntax
+10. Important Java Syntax

-Create a node
+Create a Node
 new ListNode(value)

 Creates a new linked-list node.

-Move to next node
+Move to Next Node
 l1 = l1.next;

+Moves l1 to the next node.

-Get node value
+Get Node Value
 l1.val

+Gets the value stored in the node.

-Get last digit
+Get Last Digit
 sum % 10

+Gets the last digit of sum.

-Get carry
+Get Carry
 sum / 10

+Gets the carry value.

 10. Complexity